 Your file should extract and most probably create a folder in the same directory.

-If you extracted an fmf file (or just straight downloaded one) this isn’t a problem, these are just files that have been packed using the FM Resource Tool, and as an end user there is no need for you to mess around extracting these files, just think of these as the same as the folder you’d get from extracting the files.
+If you extract an FMF file (or download one directly), there’s no problem.
+The FM Resource Tool simply packs these files.
+As an end user there is no need for you to mess around extracting these files, just think of these as the same as the folder you’d get from extracting the files.

 Locating Your User Data Location

-Once downloaded and extracted the files now need to be move to your User Data Location so they can be read by the game.
+Once you download and extract the files, you need to move them to your User Data Location so the game can read them.
 First make sure you have run the game at least once (just getting to the start menu and exiting is fine) so the game can create the required folders for you.
 Then the exact location depends on the OS you are using, whilst both Steam and Epic versions should use the same location, however the Game Pass (Microsoft Store) version uses a slightly different location.

 Windows: